Albatros C.II

 The Albatros C.II was a 1916 German military pusher biplane designed and built by Albatros Flugzeugwerke.
 Only one prototype was built and the type did not enter production.

 Design

 The C.II used the wings and landing gear of the earlier C.I but was fitted with a short nacelle rather than a conventional fuselage.
 The nacelle housed a 150 hp Benz Bz.III engine in a pusher configuration with a two-bladed propeller.
 The nacelle had an open cockpit for the observer/gunner at the front and the pilot behind.
 The tail structure used an open frame with a conventional fin and rudder and garnered the nickname Gitterschwanz (en: lattice tail).

 This aircraft should not be confused with the OAW C.II which was an unrelated aircraft produced in 1916 by Albatros’s subsidiary, Ostdeutsche Albatroswerke, at their factory in Schneidemühl.
-The two aircraft can be easily distinguished as the company's main factory at Johannisthal's design used a pusher configuration while the Schneidmühl one used a tractor configuration.
+The two aircraft can be easily distinguished as the company's main factory at Johannisthal's design used a pusher configuration while the Schneidemühl one used a tractor configuration.